 xtech Posted June 23, 2015 Posted June 23, 2015 (edited) Unfortunately it's not that simple.
 Some of the indexes are created with a length based on 3 bytes per char in mind.
 So when you try and change the collation on those tables you get an error about indexes being too large.
 To fix it you have to completely delete the indexes on that table, recreate them with a length suitable for 4 bytes per char.
 Then you can change the collation.I did it on my board by deleting all the indexes and then changing the collation type in conf_global.php.
 Then when you run the support tool it spits out the commands for recreating the indexes - even with the correct index lengths for utf8mb4.
 Not for the faint hearted, it took about 5 hours to recreate.Info about the index issue: https://mathiasbynens.be/notes/mysql-utf8mb4 That was true for IPS 3.4.x, but i suppose not anymore for 4.x.
 I tried at the time to convert to utf8mb4 as i was using windows server, but i had the problem of the indexes length.
 At the time, ips told me that 3.4.x did not support utf8mb4.
 As ips4 supports it, there won't be any trouble.
 Edited June 23, 2015 by xtech

 mesteele101 Posted June 23, 2015 Posted June 23, 2015 The thing we have to think is: "is that so important to use emojis that they worth converting to utf8mb4?"
 Even some browsers cannot display them properly!If your site runs fine and you do not need emojis, do not convert to utf8mb4: there are also some disadvantages to it also, like the increased database space, inherent to the use of 4 byte character encoding.
 The full UTF8 implementation needs 4 bytes for some characeters, it's true.
 But if see the table of the 4-byte characters, i doubt you use them.In a normal UTF8 use, 99.99% of the caracters used are 1, 2 or 3 bytes.According to my experience, Utf8mb4 is a must for the fellows using Windows Server and IIS, because it will solve many character conversion problems arising from the odd php implementation on windows.We all need to be looking to the future and possible problems that not converting will eventually cause.This has nothing to do with IIS, its a new suggested standard for MySQL, and they actually suggest that utf8mb4 is the new standard that everyone should be trying to achieve.
 IPS has adopted this at it's new standard character set.It seems to me that it would be in the best interest of IPS to make sure everyone running IPB 4.x is running the same character set.
-This will eventually come back and byte everyone at some point. sobrenome and The Old Man 2
+This will eventually come back and byte everyone at some point.
+The Old Man and sobrenome 2

 TSP Posted June 23, 2015 Posted June 23, 2015 (edited) I know I did at least one utf8 to utf8mb4-conversion with the IPS stand-alone converter script when I prepared some 3.4 forums a while back.
 So at least it worked for me.
 (There was a bug in that it wouldn't work to get it over to utf8mb4 without issues before all tables had been converted to utf8_unicode_ci-collation though.)
 Edited June 23, 2015 by TSP